techjb/ByteTiles/ByteTilesSpec/1.0/README.md

 ## Read tiles

-The flow for reading a XYZ tile in a ByteTiles file is the following:
+The flow for reading a XYZ tile in a ByteTiles file is:

 1. Read the las 50 bytes to get the byte range of header.
 2. Read header and get the byte range of the key `tiles_dictionary`.